surgical-vision/Multicentre-Fetal-Biometry/data/README-FP.md

 ## Overview

-The Fetal Planes (FP) dataset is the largest subset in this collection, containing **3,091 ultrasound images** from **1,047 unique subjects**, as used in the paper.
+The Fetal Planes (FP) dataset is the largest subset in this collection, containing **3,090 ultrasound images** from **1,047 unique subjects**.
 The dataset was acquired at two clinical sites in Barcelona using multiple ultrasound devices, and provides coverage of all major fetal biometric measurements on standard planes.

 ## Dataset Characteristics

 - **Number of subjects**: 1,047
-- **Number of images**: 3,091
+- **Number of images**: 3,090
-- **Clinical sites**: 2 (Vall d’Hebron and Hospital Sant Joan de Déu, Barcelona)
+- **Clinical sites**: 2 (Vall d'Hebron and Hospital Sant Joan de Déu, Barcelona)
 - **Ultrasound devices**:
   - GE Voluson E6 (three scanners)
   - GE Voluson S8